jmaris/radar/README.md

 - Centralization of remote system administration
 - Modular design
-  - Input modules (I-Modules)
+  - Input modules (I-Modules) (they feed Sonar with data about the hosts)
-    - Input Modules feed Sonar with data about the environment.
-For example, some module may give Sonar the CPU utilization of certain hosts, while some other module may give Sonar information about pings, such as how much time did it take, or when was the last time a host responded to a ping.
   There are three kinds of I-Modules:
     - API modules
       - API modules read data from API servers.
       - API modules are two part modules.
 The first part is the server side, which is a piece of software designed to be run on the host to monitor, and the second part is the API reader, that is run on the machine hosting the Status Engine and acts as an interface.